 Finally, we can now begin to see what is really meant by the third of Captain Life's conditions: we cannot play the blame game, for the whole world is merely our mirror!
 As a result it does not in any way help to become indignant, to start becoming defensive or to try to justify our actions.
 By doing so we only reinforce the very things that cause us to be unhappy, since we always get exactly what we strive for!
 The universe always says, "Yes!"
 If you want justifications, everyone will give you justifications.
 If you want to be defensive, everyone will be defensive towards you.
 If you want to be aggressive, everyone will reflect aggression for you.
-If you want to be happy, and are prepared to work for that happiness, you will surround yourself with others who also want to work towards being happy.
+If you want to steal, everyone around you will steal left, right and center.
+And if you want to be happy, and are prepared to work for that happiness, you will surround yourself with others who also want to work towards being happy.